Response time distribution and outlier analysis

 Another important aspect of response time distribution is the ability to correlate failure rate with response time.
 Failing requests often have particularly fast or slow response times (they either fail quickly or eventually time out).
 The example below shows that 38% of all requests faster than

 27.6 ms are failing.
 A closer look at the request table reveals that these are actually two specific types of requests that always fail in this response time range.
-You can analyze these requests by clicking View details of failures.
+You can analyze these requests by selecting View details of failures.

 Failure analysis shows that the requests in question all fail due to an